🔼The name Pantokrator: Summary

 In the New Testament the name Pantokrator occurs only in the Book of Revelation, not counting 2 Corinthians 6:18, where Paul concludes a series of quotes from the Septuagint (see full New Testament concordance).
 It's the word with which the authors of the Septuagint interpreted the name Sabaoth and the mysterious divine title Shaddai, possibly because by that time nobody really remembered what Shaddai meant.

 The epithet pantokrator had been coined by Greek mythologists, who had applied it very sporadically to Hermes and to Mandulis, a Nubian equivalent of Horus, who also corresponds to Apollo.
 But neither of these was considered supreme or almighty.
-In stead they were oracular and messenger gods.
+Instead they were oracular and messenger gods.
 Hermes even zipped chipper like a mailman between the world of the gods and that of mortals, and clearly shares traits with the Word of God and the Holy Spirit.

 The word "trinity" does not occur in the Bible and it took a few centuries of fermenting in a Greco-Roman Petri dish (and the decree of an emperor who was no theologian by a long shot) for the "Church Fathers" to come up with the Trinitarian dogma as un-solution to an otherwise non-existing problem.
 The Bible writers, on the other hand, were unyielding monotheists and obviously didn't think much of pagan pantheons or could care less about the wholly pagan dilemma of where God the Father might end and God the Son began, and Who might have come up with Whom first (but to give a hint: the summit of Rome's divine pyramid comprised the so-called Capitoline Triad, which first consisted of Jupiter, Mars and Quirinus, and later Jupiter, Juno and Minerva).

-The evangelist John wrote that the Word was in the beginning with God, and that all things came into being by Him (John 1:1-3).
-Paul wrote something similar to the Colossians (1:16), but added that He was the first-born of all creation (1:15).
-This term "first-born" may have stressed the Word's preeminence and not His birth, as some commentators claim, but whoever wrote Proverbs 8 stated that Wisdom was the craftsman (see our article on the noun τεκτων, tekton, which describes the profession of Jesus of Nazareth and his father) by His side, having been brought forth as the first of His works (Proverbs 8:30, 8:22).
+The evangelist John wrote that the Word was in the beginning with God, and that all things came into being by him (John 1:1-3).
+Paul wrote something similar to the Colossians (1:16), but added that he was the first-born of all creation (1:15).
+This term "first-born" may have stressed the Word's preeminence and not his birth, as some commentators claim, but whoever wrote Proverbs 8 stated that Wisdom was the craftsman (see our article on the noun τεκτων, tekton, which describes the profession of Jesus of Nazareth and his father) by his side, having been brought forth as the first of his works (Proverbs 8:30, 8:22).

 Pantokrator doesn't simply rule like a distant emperor or is stronger than the strongest contender.
-Pantokrator is He who holds everything, both in His hands, His bosom and in His mind.
+Pantokrator is he who holds everything, both in his hands, his bosom and in his mind.

 🔼Etymology of the name Pantokrator